 Conclusion: The CGM data reveal that fasting hyperglycemia 10 mmol/l most often represents the dawn phenomenon or just the poor glycemic control of the patients so far observed.
 Morning SG after asymptomatic nocturnal hypoglycemia is not associated with the other glucose values measured during the night as well as with the hypoglycemic duration.
 This proves furthermore the role of CGM to detect no

-Key word: nocturnal hypoglycemia, fasting blood glucose, continuous glucose monitoring, Somogyi effect
+Key words: nocturnal hypoglycemia, fasting blood glucose, continuous glucose monitoring, Somogyi effect

 Download the full issue 1/2017